← Back to blog

 5. Use Escrow — Never Pay in Cash Upfront

 Paying cash before the work is done is the #1 way homeowners get scammed.
 If a contractor asks for full payment upfront, walk away.
-On Gygnus, your payment is held in escrow and only released to the provider after you approve the completed work.
+On Gygnus, your payment is held in escrow and released through the platform after you approve the completed work.

 🔒 Gygnus Escrow Protection: Your funds are held securely and released only when you confirm the job is done to your satisfaction.
 No cash, no risk.